gskril/eth-gas-alerts/README.md

 ## Getting Started

 1. Install dependencides with `yarn install`
+2. Rename `.env.example` to `.env` and add your Etherscan API key
-1. Start the development server with `yarn dev`
+3. Start the development server with `yarn dev`
-2. Open [http://localhost:3000](http://localhost:3000) for a live preview
+4. Open [http://localhost:3000](http://localhost:3000) for a live preview

 ## Contribute